Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="AL0082FDC"></a>AL0082FDC - User Manual Download to MD Completed
 This event is triggered when a user completes a user manual download to Markdown.

+### <a id="AL0083CSD"></a>AL0083CSD - Setup Record Deleted, Associated Secrets Cleared
+This event is triggered when a setup record is deleted, and associated secrets are cleared.

+### <a id="AL0084IAS"></a>AL0084IAS - Insights Agent Client Secret is Cleared
+This event is triggered when the Insights Agent client secret is cleared.

+### <a id="AL0085IAT"></a>AL0085IAT - Insights Agent Client Secret is Set
+This event is triggered when the Insights Agent client secret is set.

+### <a id="AL0086IAU"></a>AL0086IAU - Insights Agent Client Secret is Not Set
+This event is triggered when an attempt to get the Insights Agent client secret finds it is not set.

+### <a id="AL0087IAV"></a>AL0087IAV - Insights Agent Client Secret Get Failed
+This event is triggered when getting the Insights Agent client secret fails due to an IsolatedStorage issue.

+### <a id="AL0088CCC"></a>AL0088CCC - CentralQ Cloud Connection Cleared (Table Trigger)
+This event is triggered when the CentralQ Cloud connection is cleared via a table trigger.

+### <a id="AL0089IAC"></a>AL0089IAC - Insights Agent Setup Cleared (Table Trigger)
+This event is triggered when the Insights Agent setup is cleared via a table trigger.

+### <a id="AL0090IAC"></a>AL0090IAC - Insights Agent Setup Cleared via Setup Page Action
+This event is triggered when the Insights Agent setup is cleared via an action on the Setup Page.

+### <a id="AL0091CCC"></a>AL0091CCC - CentralQ Cloud Connection Cleared via Setup Page Action
+This event is triggered when the CentralQ Cloud connection is cleared via an action on the Setup Page.

+### <a id="AL0092IBD"></a>AL0092IBD - Failed to Acquire Access Token (HTTP Send Error)
+This event is triggered when acquiring the access token fails due to an HTTP send error.

+### <a id="AL0093IBE"></a>AL0093IBE - Failed to Acquire Access Token (HTTP Non-success Status)
+This event is triggered when acquiring the access token fails because the HTTP response status was not successful.

+### <a id="AL0094IBF"></a>AL0094IBF - Failed to Acquire Access Token (Token Not Found in Response)
+This event is triggered when acquiring the access token fails because the token was not found in the HTTP response.

+### <a id="AL0095IAZ"></a>AL0095IAZ - Access Token Acquired Successfully
+This event is triggered when the access token is acquired successfully.

+### <a id="AL0096IBB"></a>AL0096IBB - Successfully Connected to Business Central API (Test Connection)
+This event is triggered when the connection test to the Business Central API is successful.

+### <a id="AL0097IBC"></a>AL0097IBC - Failed to Connect to Business Central API (Test Connection)
+This event is triggered when the connection test to the Business Central API fails.

 ## WebApp Telemetry Events